f5devcentral/f5-distributed-cloud-labs-101/application/docs/state2/awssite.rst

     |site_list_search|

-If you're site is green, you can skip to Exercise 3.
+If you're site is green, you can skip to *Next* page.

 Exercise 2: Troubleshooting your AWS Site
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~